cedeber/concise-rust-book/src/ch01-04-structs-enums-implementation.md

 ### Associated functions

 Another useful feature of `impl` blocks is that we are allowed to define functions within `impl` blocks that _do not_ take `self` as a parameter.
 These are called _associated functions_ because they are associated with the struct.
+They are called after the `::` syntax.

 > They're still functions, not methods, because they don't have an instance of the struct to work with, like `String::from`.
+An associated function is implemented on a type, rather than on a particular instance of a `Rectangle`.
+Some language call this a _static method_.

 Associated functions are often used for constructors that will return a new instance of the struct.
 A common usage in the standard library and in the community is to define a `new` function.
 You can use the _field init shorthand_ syntax to initialize a struct with variables.